Forever-D14/Forever-D14/README.md

 My life's Mantra: "Don't keep with the desire of doing something".
 Make things happen.🔥🔥🔥

-My principal hobby(Not taking Data) is Table Tennis 🏓 🏓 🏓
+My secundary hobby(Data is the main) is Table Tennis 🏓 🏓 🏓

 Also, i used to play videogames.
 I'm on to competitive games. 🎮 🎮 🎮